adipolak/covid-19-e2e-big-data-ml-system/README.md

 ----------

+## ML life cycle from development to production
 This is a simplified diagram that demonstrate a machine learning life cycle, from development to production.

 The main drivers for triggering a new machine learning training process are often based on monitoring and observability layers.